matitalatina/box/docs/getting_started.md

 sbt new minettiandrea/box.g8
 ```

-After inserting the informations required go to the project folder:
+Provide the data required, then go to the project folder:
 ```
 cd <project-name>
 ```